ARM-software/CMSIS-View/Examples/EventStatistic/README.md

 eventlist -a out/EventStatistic/AVH/Debug/EventStatistic.axf -I %CMSIS_PACK_ROOT%/ARM/CMSIS-View/1.0.0/EventRecorder/EventRecorder.scvd EventRecorder.log
 ```

+> **Note**
-> Note: If CMSIS-View v1.0.0 pack is not installed, in the previous command replace corresponding path with the path of the latest installed pack
+> If CMSIS-View v1.0.0 pack is not installed, in the previous command replace corresponding path with the path of the latest installed pack
  (for example replace "%CMSIS_PACK_ROOT%/ARM/CMSIS-View/1.0.0/EventRecorder/" with "%CMSIS_PACK_ROOT%/ARM/CMSIS-View/1.0.1/EventRecorder/")